Raynes/laser/README.md

   it is very large and (arguably?) complex compared to laser. laser strives to be as simple as possible.
 * Enlive historically used tagsoup and I wanted something backed by jsoup.
 * I prefer function-based selectors rather than faux css selectors.
+Laser is completely function based and designed to be an abstraction upon which you can build things like css selectors *if you want* (but they are not necessary at all).
 * Tinsel is really nice, but one of my specific use-cases is a one-off runtime transformation and tinsel isn't designed for that sort of thing (though it could do it).